Resource-efficient equivariant quantum convolutional neural networks: Demonstration: noisy quantum data classification

 \subsection{Results}

 The first advantage of the equivariant sp-QCNN is the high generalization performance coming from the equivariance.
-Figures~\ref{fig: training} (a)--(c) show the changes in the training and test losses and the test accuracy during training for the three models.
+Figures~\ref{fig: training} (a)--(c) show the changes in the training and test losses and the test accuracy during training.
 While the non-equivariant sp-QCNN (green dotted lines) achieves the lowest training loss among the three models, its test loss and accuracy are worse than those of the other models.
-This indicates that the non-equivariant sp-QCNN is overfitted for the training dataset due to its excessive expressivity.
-In contrast, the equivariant sp-QCNN and the equivariant randomized model show better test loss and accuracy than the non-equivariant sp-QCNN in Figs.~\ref{fig: training} (b) and (c).
-The high generalization of the equivariant models can also be observed in Figs.~\ref{fig: training} (d)--(f), which shows the losses and the accuracy after sufficiently long training processes for various numbers of training data.
+This indicates that the non-equivariant sp-QCNN is overfitting for the training dataset due to its excessive expressivity.
+In contrast, the equivariant sp-QCNN and randomized QCNN show better test loss and accuracy than the non-equivariant sp-QCNN in Figs.~\ref{fig: training} (b) and (c).
+The high generalization of the equivariant models can also be observed in Figs.~\ref{fig: training} (d)--(f), which show the losses and the accuracy after sufficiently long training processes for various numbers of training data.
 These results verify that the equivariant models can achieve high test accuracy (or low test loss) with fewer training data than the non-equivariant sp-QCNN.
-For example, the equivariant models can achieve $90\%$ test accuracy with only 4 training data, whereas the non-equivariant model requires 16 training data for the same accuracy.
+For example, both the equivariant models can achieve $90\%$ test accuracy with only 4 training data, whereas the non-equivariant one requires 16 training data for the same accuracy.
 These results suggest the significance of equivariance, especially when the number of training data is limited.

+In addition, the equivariance can enhance the gradient magnitude of sp-QCNN.
+Figure~\ref{fig: grad_mag} (a) shows the changes in the gradient magnitudes of the training loss for equivariant and non-equivariant sp-QCNNs.
+We observe that the gradient magnitude of the equivariant sp-QCNN is larger than that of the non-equivariant one, even beyond the beginning of the training process, where the circuit is randomly initialized.
+This indicates that the equivariance restricts the expressivity of the quantum circuit, resulting in a larger scale of gradient magnitudes over the loss landscape~\cite{Ragone2024-hl, Fontana2024-ky}.
+This enhancement mitigates the vanishing gradient issue, potentially facilitating a smoother and more efficient training process for large-scale problems (see also Appendix~\ref{ap: variance} for the enhanced variance in the cost function due to equivariance).